AndKosikowski/EvilElf/README.md

 ---

 ## What is this?
-The goal of this codebase is investigate whether end-to-end deep learning malware detectors are capable of being fooled by modifying existing malware without altering its functionality.
-That is to disguise malware that is detected by your malware detector (or say your antivirus) and see if that disguise is enough to trick it.
+The goal of this codebase is to modify existing malware without altering its functionality and investigate whether end-to-end deep learning malware detectors are capable of being fooled by the obfuscated malware.
+That is, disguising malware that is detected by your malware detector (or say your antivirus) and see if that disguise is enough to trick it.
 The goal of this project would be to expand upon previous work for Windows executables (PE files) and see if similar ideas and methods would apply for Linux executables (ELF files).
-Ultimately these new malware samples would then be used to train new malware detectors to perform better against obfuscated malware in the future.
+Ultimately, these new malware samples would then be used to train new malware detectors to perform better against obfuscated malware in the future.

 ---